 Roofing including roof space

 Repair category 2

-Notes A number of loose and broken roof slates were visible along with corroded ridge clips and a corroded skylight.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+Notes Some loose and broken roof slates were visible along with cracked/chipped cement render at skew wall and ridge tile details. we understand that some patch repair is to be undertaken prior to sale, however roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
+Condensation was noted with the roof void, however retrospective ventilation has been installed.

-Rainwater fittings Repair category 2 Notes Vegetation growth was noted within some gutters along with evidence of leakage in places.
-Maintenance is required.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.